vyuldashev/laravel-queue-rabbitmq/README.md

 ## Laravel Horizon Usage

-This package supports [Laravel Horizon](http://horizon.laravel.com) out of the box.
+Starting with 7.4, this package supports [Laravel Horizon](http://horizon.laravel.com) out of the box.
 Firstly, install Horizon and then set `RABBITMQ_WORKER` to `horizon`.

 ## Lumen Usage